PaloAltoNetworks/panos-monitor/README.md

 ### 4. Viewing Data and Graphs

 * The **Dashboard** will automatically update at the interval you specified in Settings, showing the latest statistics for all devices.
-* Click on any firewall's **IP address** to navigate to its detail page, where you'll find historical graphs.
+* Click on any firewall's **IP address** to navigate to its detail page.
+Here you can view historical graphs and use the timeframe selector at the top to switch between recent high-detail data and long-term summarized trends.

 ### 5. Exporting to PDF

-* Click the **Export to PDF** button in the navigation bar at any time.
-* The server will generate a multi-page PDF report and send it to your browser for download.
+* Navigate to the **Manage Firewalls** page and use the **Export PDF Report** dropdown to generate a report.
+You can choose from several timeframes for either raw data or summarized averages.

 ---
 ## How It Works